texne/proficiency.cs.illinois.edu/index.md

 Proficiency results are pass/no-pass only.
 You will not receive detailed feedback.

+It may take several weeks for proficiency credit to appear on your official transcript.
+However, results are transmitted very quickly to the CS academic office so that we can issue appropriate overrides for updating your registration.

 ### <a name="disabilities" class="anchor"></a> Information for Students with Disabilities

 We will accommodate any disabilities that have been registered with the [Division